Shopify/liquid/_filters/truncatewords.md

 ### No ellipsis

-You can avoid showing trailing characters by passing a blank string as the second parameter:
+You can avoid showing trailing characters by passing a blank string as the second argument:

 <p class="code-label">Input</p>
 ```liquid